sindresorhus/ky/readme.md

 Force a retry from an `afterResponse` hook.

 This allows you to retry a request based on the response content, even if the response has a successful status code.
 The retry will respect the `retry.limit` option and skip the `shouldRetry` check.
-The forced retry is observable in `beforeRetry` hooks, where the error will be a `ForceRetryError` with the error name `'ForceRetryError'`.
+The forced retry is observable in `beforeRetry` hooks, where the error will be a `ForceRetryError`.

 #### options